cauliyang/academic/content/en/post/008-Nei-Saitou-Neighbor-Joining/index.md

                     matrix[combination] = distance

             # store phylogenetic nodes that has been merged in Binary Tree format
-            # creat a tree node that linked two merged nodes in Binary Tree
+            # create a tree node that linked two merged nodes in Binary Tree

             # if one of merged nodes has been in Binary Tree then add edges
             # taxa1 is always regarded as left children